 American odds work differently from fractional odds in that they are displayed separately for favourites and underdogs and are also referred to as moneyline odds.

-Owing to the name, it’s obvious that American sports betting odds are most popular within the US betting market, so you aren’t likely to across these when participating in betting NZ.
+Owing to the name, it’s obvious that American sports betting odds are most popular within the US betting market, so you aren’t likely to across these when participating in online betting NZ.

 For betting on a favourite, the odds are displayed to show how much money you would have to risk in order to win a certain amount.